Ward Churchill: Ancestry

 In 2003, Churchill stated, "I am myself of Muscogee and Creek descent on my father's side, Cherokee on my mother's, and am an enrolled member of the United Keetoowah Band of Cherokee Indians."
-In 1992, Churchill wrote elsewhere that he is one-eighth Creek and one-sixteenth Cherokee.
+In 1992, Churchill wrote elsewhere that he was one-eighth Creek and one-sixteenth Cherokee.

 In 1993, Churchill told the Colorado Daily that "he was one-sixteenth Creek and Cherokee."
-Churchill told the Denver Post in February 2005 that he is three-sixteenths Cherokee.
+Churchill told the Denver Post in February 2005 that he was three-sixteenths Cherokee.

 In a statement dated May 9, 2005, and posted on its website, the United Keetoowah Band said: "The United Keetoowah Band would like to make it clear that Mr. Churchill is not a member of the Keetoowah Band and was only given an honorary 'associate membership' in the early 1990s because he could not prove any Cherokee ancestry".
 The Band added that Churchill's claims of Keetoowah enrollment were deemed fraudulent by the United Keetoowah Band.

 Two days later, the United Keetoowah Band replaced its earlier statement with the following: "Because Mr. Churchill had genealogical information regarding his alleged ancestry", and because he was willing "to assist the UKB in promoting the tribe and its causes, he was awarded an 'Associate Membership' as an honor".
 The Band clarified that Churchill "was not eligible for tribal membership due to the fact that he does not possess a 'Certificate of Degree of Indian Blood (CDIB)", and added that associate membership did not entitle an individual to voting rights or enrollment in the tribe.
 The Band's spokesperson, Lisa Stopp, stated the tribe enrolls only members with certified one-quarter American Indian blood.
 While the United Keetoowah Band voted to stop awarding associate memberships in 1994, the Band indicated in 2005 that Churchill still held an associate membership.